ethanmock/yixinsu.github.io/index.md

 ## News
 - [2025.08] We have one paper accpected by Cell Reports (SCI-Q1, IF:8.1)!
 - [2025.05] We have one survey paper accpected by IEEE Transactions on Knowledge and Data Engineering (CCF-A)!
-- [2025.03] We have one paper accpected by IEEE Transactions on Information Systems (CCF-A)!
+- [2025.03] We have one paper accpected by ACM Transactions on Information Systems (CCF-A)!
 - [2025.02] We have one paper accpected by Nature Machine Intelligence (SCI-Q1, IF: 26.4)! [paper&code](https://www.nature.com/articles/s42256-025-01002-0)
 - [2024.12] We have one paper accpected by 2025 Annual AAAI Conference on Artificial Intelligence (CCF-A)!